Higher-speed rail: India

-The Gatimaan Express was India's first semi-high speed train.
+The Gatiman Express was India's first semi-high speed train.
 In October 2014, the railways applied for safety certificate from Commission of Railway Safety to start the service.
 In June 2015, the train was officially announced.
 The train was launched on 5 April 2016 and completed its maiden journey between Nizamuddin and Agra Cantt within 100 minutes.
 But due to low occupancy, Indian Railways first extended this train from Agra to Gwalior on 19 February 2018 and then to Jhansi on 1 April 2018.

 The Tejas Express was Introduced by Indian Railways in 2017.
 It features modern onboard facilities with doors which are operated automatically.
 Tejas means "sharp", "lustre" and "brilliance" in many Indian languages.
-The inaugural run of Tejas Express was on 24 May 2017 from Mumbai Chhatrapati Shivaji Maharaj Terminus to Karmali, Goa.
+The inaugural run of Tejas Express was on 24 May 2017 from Mumbai Chhatrapati Shivaji Terminus to Karmali, Goa.
 It covered 552 km in 8 hours and 30 minutes.
 On 1 March 2019, second Tejas Express of the country was flagged off between Chennai Egmore and Madurai Junction by Prime Minister Narendra Modi.
 It covered 497 km in 6 hours and 30 minutes.
-Lucknow – New Delhi Tejas Express, which was inaugurated on 4 October 2019, is India's first train operated by private operators, IRCTC, a subsidiary of Indian Railways.
-The Ahmedabad – Mumbai Tejas express, also operated by IRCTC was inaugurated on the 17 January 2020.
+Lucknow–New Delhi Tejas Express, which was inaugurated on 4 October 2019, is India's first train operated by private operators, IRCTC, a subsidiary of Indian Railways.
+The Ahmedabad–Mumbai Tejas express, also operated by IRCTC was inaugurated on 17 January 2020.
 From 1 September 2021, the train LHB Rajdhani Rakes are replaced with LHB Tejas Sleeper Rakes.
 This increased the speed of the train to 130 km/h.
 The train can travel at a top speed of 160 km/h making it a Semi-High Speed Train.